DGS7/TWRP-RMX3191-RUI4.0/README.md

   ```
   fastboot devices
   ```
-  - for install TWTP ( You should put recovery.img in some folder Android-Tools or Drag and drop file )
+  - for install TWRP ( You should put recovery.img in some folder Android-Tools or Drag and drop file )
   ```
   fastboot flash recovery recovery.img
   ```